Articles

 Molecular and Cellular Pediatrics has been affiliated with the German Society of Pediatrics and Adolescent Medicine (DGKJ) since the inception of the journal.
 The DGKJ have a long track record of high quality academic publishing and involvement with the scientific community.

 The DGKJ are providing financial support to aid any authors who require assistance with the article-processing charge (1790 EUR/ 1490 GBP/ 2190 USD).
 The sponsorship will cover the full cost of the article-processing charge.
-If you do not have access to a funding source, please request DGKJ sponsorship during the submission process, by entering the code RA-DGKJ-MACP-1118 on the payment page.
+If you do not have access to a funding source, please claim sponsorship by selecting it in the eligibility checker upon acceptance of your article.

 Aims and scope